tatsujb/installFAFscript/README.md

 cd My\ Documents
 ln -s ~/My\ Games/ My\ Games
 ```

+ 5. FA does not start. nowadays you cannot run FA via FAF without steam open as well. at least not with my technique. open steam, the problem will dissapear.

+ 6. "my online games desync!"
+ you are probably running FA with proton 4.2-3 switch it to 3.16-9 Beta, accept steam restart, re-run FA from steam, go to your `\tmp\proton_*` and copy the run file to `~/faf` (overwrite, or delete the old one before copying).

- 3. another known issue is run files being kinda borked at generation. if you're not getting an FA starting when running from FAF but it does start from steam, this is what you may want to look into, your run file is at `$HOME/faf/` and here's a sample one to find issues with yours :
+ 7. another known issue is run files being kinda borked at generation. if you're not getting an FA starting when running from FAF but it does start from steam, this is what you may want to look into, your run file is at `$HOME/faf/` and here's a sample one to find issues with yours :
 ### sample :
 ```
 #!/bin/bash